PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1a.md

 Model workflow (i.e., YOLOv1):

 > <ul> 1.
 Pre-train a CNN network on image classification task. <br> 2.
 Split an image into S x S cells.
 If an object’s center falls into a cell, that cell is "responsible" for detecting the existence of that object.
 Each cell predicts (a) the location of B bounding boxes, (b) a confidence score, and (c) a probability of object class conditioned on the existence of an object in the bounding box. <li> The coordinates of bounding box are defined by a tuple of 4 values, (center x-coord, center y-coord, width, height) — (x, y, w, h), where x and y are set to be offset of a cell location.
 Moreover, x, y, w and h are normalized by the image width and height, and thus all between [0, 1]. <li> A confidence score indicates the likelihood that the cell contains an object: Pr(containing an object) x IoU(pred, truth); where Pr = probability and IoU = Intersection over Union. <li> If the cell contains an object, it predicts a probability of this object belonging to every class Ci,i = 1,...,K: Pr(The object belongs to the class C_i | containing an object).
 At this stage, the model only predicts one set of class probabilities per cell, regardless of the number of bounding boxes, B. <li>> In total, one image contains S x S x B bounding boxes, each box corresponding to 4 location predictions, 1 confidence score, and K conditional probabilities for object classification.
 The total prediction values for one image is S x S x (5B + K), which is the tensor shape of the final convolutional layer of the model. <br> 3.
-The final layer of the pre-trained CNN is modified to output a prediction tensor of size. </ul>
+The final layer of the pre-trained CNN is modified to output a prediction tensor of size. </ul> <br>
 ([Source](https://lilianweng.github.io/posts/2018-12-27-object-recognition-part-4/))

 #### 2.4.1 Family of YOLO models